 SPOTLIGHT: Research by Aaron Fox, MD

 Dr. Aaron Fox is the Co-Director of the Montefiore Transitions Clinic in the Bronx, NY.
-His article, describing the TCN program at Montefiore, was recently published in the Journal of Health Care for the Poor and Underserved.
+His article, assessing the relationship between solitary confinement and post-traumatic stress disorder, was published in the Journal of Urban Health in 2017.

 2014: Vera Institute of Justice “Ethics of Information Sharing: Connecting Community Health and Criminal Justice Symposium” (Dr. Shira Shavit)